SASlabgroup/microSWIFT/README.md

 <img src=./doc/images/microSWIFT.png alt="Artistic rendition of the microSWIFT wave buoy"  width="300"  align=right></img>

-The microSWIFT is an expendable version of the SWIFT platform, blah blah...
+The microSWIFT is an expendable version of the [Surface Wave Instrument Float with Tracking](https://apl.uw.edu/project/project.php?id=swift) (SWIFT) platform, blah blah...

 Learn more about the microSWIFT wave buoy: